emizzz/autoScrollPage/README.md

 A JS mini-library that allows to scroll the pages automatically by clicking the buttons.

 Tested:
-  -with React
+  * with React
-  -with mobile devices
+  * with mobile devices

 ## Getting Started
 1) Import css: